privatenumber/link/README.md

 ### Configuration file

-Create a `link.config.json` configuration file at the root of your npm project to automatically setup links to multiple packages.
+Create a `link.config.json` (or `link.config.js`) configuration file at the root of your npm project to automatically setup links to multiple packages.

 Example _link.config.json_:
 ```json5